toml-lang/toml/README.md

     name = "plantain"
 ```

-The above TOML maps to the following JSON.
+The above TOML maps to the following JSON:

 ```json
 {